angrybacon/doomsday-wiki/markdown/articles/2023/07/04/4seasons.md

 Game 2 is a bit of a staring contest for the first three turns.
 On turn 4 I decided to start pushing and ritual out a :card[Sheoldred, the Apocalypse].
-Tomas forces, I veil, he Spell Pierces and I fluster (3 on pierce, 2 on FoW).
+Tomas forces, I Veil, he Spell Pierces and I Fluster (3 on Pierce, 2 on FoW).
 He has Dress Down in his upkeep and manages to resolve 2 Ponders and a Teferi, which bounces my Sheoldred.
-I comfortably replay it with carpet and bring him low on life.
+I comfortably replay it with Carpet and bring him low on life.
 He eventually manages to bounce Sheoldred with Teferi and discard it.
 An instant speed Hymn to Tourach takes care of the rest of my hand, but I eventually draw a :card[Street Wraith], who swampwalks to the win.